vitali-fedulov/images3/README.md

 **This is the LATEST version** and a new location of package [images](https://github.com/vitali-fedulov/images).

 Near duplicates and resized images can be found with the package.
-Function `Open` supports JPEG, PNG and GIF (Go image-package default).
-But other image types are possible through third-party libraries, because the input for func `Icon` is simply image.Image.
+Function `Open` supports JPEG, PNG and GIF.
+But other image types are possible through third-party libraries, because the input for func `Icon` is image.Image.
 There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.

 **Demo**: [Similar image search and clustering](https://similar.pictures).

 `Similar` function gives a verdict whether 2 images are similar based on Euclidean distance between specially constructed signatures ("icons") and package-default thresholds.

 If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric` to get metric values.

-If you work with millions of images, using func `Similar` directly could be slow and consume a lot of RAM to keep icons in memory.
-To address the problem use a hash table as a preliminary filter (see example 2 below).
-[More info](https://vitali-fedulov.github.io/algorithm-for-hashing-high-dimensional-float-vectors.html) on the hyperspace hashes.
+For comparing millions of images, use a hash table as a preliminary filter (see example 2 below).

-The package also contains basic functions to open/save/resize images.

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.